tubearchivist/tubearchivist-metrics/README.md

 ---
 ### Environment variables
 ```
-ES_URL: The URL to your ElasticSearch server.
-Defaults to http://archivist-es:9200
+TA_URL: The URL to your TubeArchivist Server
-ES_USER: The username for authentication to ElasticSearch.
-Defaults to elastic
-ES_PASSWORD: The password for authentication to ElasticSearch.
-No default is set.
+TA_KEY: Your TubeArchivist API key
 LISTEN_PORT: The listen port for the metrics server to run on.
 Defaults to 9934
 POLL_INTERVAL: The interval in seconds for the data to be scraped from ElasticSearch.
 Defaults to 60
 ```